The Ever-Bountiful Literature Review Table

 Think of it this way.
 You want enough detail that you won’t need to go back to the original articles when you write your summary.
 Use the table to write your summary, then you can skim back through the articles to see if there are additional details you need to add in.

 You can also think about it from the perspective of your reader.
-You are doing them a favor by including enough detail so they won’t need to dig out the original article in order to get a basic grasp of your topic or follow your summary and analysis.
-You are providing just enough information to fulfill their basic curiosity and help them decide if it’s worth their while to find and download the pdf.
+You are doing them a favor by including enough detail so they won’t need to dig out the original article to get a basic grasp of your topic or follow your summary and analysis.
+You are providing just enough information to fulfill their basic curiosity and help them decide if it’s worth their while to find and download the article.

 Meet Rajesh Gururaghavendran